orientechnologies/orientdb/README.md

 > For patches do not check `Not Patch Relevant`!
 If you get a validity issue with the note, go into it, edit validity and save.

-> Put CWB CR on "patch request", only after the "stage, promote" was successful.
+> Put CWB CR to "patch request", only after the "stage, promote" was successful.